wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

 1. Click <a target="_blank" href="https://coursesites.com/?sig=Mwuk9E96d1zi4kLs58vOveO3Tl8=&courseId=_190749_1&timestamp=1549132709&inviteId=BB?BB_QzCGaVfkHcOjnCyDupFaIrNNbv5DmyN82PEvwEmTOMMtUG+4ivX5IA==#invitation-student">this link to register for training on the Blackboard system</a>

-2. Access the YWAM Converge training content <a target="_blank" href="https://blackboard.coursesites.com/ultra/courses/_190749_1/cl/outline">https://blackboard.coursesites.com/ultra/courses/_190749_1/cl/outline</a>
+2. Access the YWAM Converge training content at <a target="_blank" href="https://blackboard.coursesites.com/ultra/courses/_190749_1/cl/outline">https://blackboard.coursesites.com/ultra/courses/_190749_1/cl/outline</a>
 3. Click "YWAM Values" on the left menu to read it.
 4. Click "Start Here" on the left menu to read "Welcome to Converge".
 5. Scroll down to watch the "What is YWAM" video. <strong>Click the volume icon to unmute.</strong>